keremciu/cv/index.md

 #### Specialized in

-- Developing React components and libraries to help developers and designers.
-- Building design systems with scalable constraints.
-- Building scalable web apps from scratch with testing in mind.
+- Building scalable web apps from scratch with Testing and Security in mind.
+- Building Design Systems with a11y and consistency constraints.
-- Promoting async communication and contributing to good documentation.
+- Promoting async communication and good documentation to make processes faster.

 ## Occupation